 In the meantime, keep dancing and stay young.

-A quick reminder: I'm back playing at Buena Park on the 1st and last Friday of the month from 10:00 till 11:30 AM.
+A quick reminder: I'm back playing at Buena Park on the first and last Friday of the month from 10:00 till 11:30 AM.
 Pass the word.
-It's been over 6 months while they've been re-modeling and had to suspend the dance but everything is back to normal and I'm back playing again.
-Also - I just got booked back with the Colony Dance Club on May 30, Aug 29 and Oct 31st.
-After over a year absence, I figured out how to downsize my setup so as to be able to tear down and pack up with in a half an hour.
+It's been over 6 months that they've been re-modeling and, therefore, had to suspend the dance - but everything is back to normal and I'm back playing again.
+Also - I just got booked back with the Colony Dance Club for May 30, Aug 29 and Oct 31st.
+After over a year's absence, I figured out how to downsize my setup so as to be able to tear down and pack up within a half hour.
 That apparently was the issue that cost me the gig.
 It's good to be back playing for them.